 Despite Atlanta's efforts, some of the venues fallen into neglect.
 When Olympic Stadium was converted into Turner Field, the Olympic Torch was moved to its current location next to a freeway where it's been all but forgotten.
 The Stone Mountain Tennis complex, built for the games, achieved its abandonment titled in 2007.
 All sixteen courts are slowly falling down.

 In the founding city of the Olympics, ten years plus after its events, the Olympia in Athens lays in total ruin.
 Once the most complete sports complex in all of Europe, it is now a symbol of Greece' misplaced extravagance and ruined economy.

 Most of the park has been left to decay.
 The few venues that are still in use haven't been maintained in years.
 Rust stains the paint, graffiti is everywhere.
-Many of the purpose specific buildings haven't been used since the games.
+Many of the buildings haven't been used since the games at all, still sporting their 'Athens 2004' vinyl banners shredded and sun eaten .
 Venues like the Beach Ball Volleyball stadium, weightlifting, table tennis and swimming have all been left to rot.
-Many Greece citizens blame the 2004 Olympics for contributing to their country's collapse.
+Many Greeks blame the 2004 Olympics for contributing to their country's economic collapse.
 Imagine spending over $11 billion on an Olympic Village, using it once, and then abandoning it.
-Only the stadium has remained actively used.
+Only Olympic Stadium has remained actively used.